Our service now covers areas all across Canada

 Note: this article will evolve as we get new recommendations from government authorities.
 Please note that the information you are reading now could be different tomorrow.
 The advice presented in this article should be interpreted as a suggestion.

 During this pandemic, many people are wondering what to do with regards to home renovation projects.
 There are projects that were started a few weeks, even a few months ago and projects that were supposed to happen in the near future.
-Other people also want to start planning renovation projects for spring or summertime.
-However, it can be difficult to make plans and specific decisions in view of the current period of uncertainty.
+Other people also want to start planning renovation projects for the upcoming months.
+However, it can be difficult to make plans and specific decisions in light of the current period of uncertainty.

 This is why we have decided to prepare a short guide to help you with your decision process.

 You've most likely heard about the concept of social distancing.
 This expression is on everyone's mind at the moment and underlines the importance of limiting the proximity between people to reduce the chances of transmitting the disease.

 Ordinarily, most quotes are carried out in person.
 Contractors head to the place where the work is supposed to be done and will meet with the potential customer.
 However, with the goal to adapt to current recommendations, it is strongly advised to opt for other techniques when evaluating renovation projects, especially for interior transformations.

 In most cases, it is possible to find ways to present quotes remotely.
 You will notice that this is contrary to what we would usually recommend, as in-person meetings are normally better.
 However, in exceptional situations, we have to find tailored solutions!

 Here are alternative solutions to presenting quotes in person.
 These should be prioritized if your projects are happening indoors or if government authorities restrict in-person meetings (as is the case in several Canadian provinces for a time).